Mary A. Ahrens

-Mary A. Ahrens, née Jones (December 29, 1836 – 17 February 1921), was an English-born American teacher, lawyer, and social reformer.
+Mary Ann Ahrens (née Jones; December 29, 1836 – 17 February 1921) was an English-American teacher, lawyer, and social reformer.

 Family and education

-Born Mary A. Jones in Staffordshire, England, she was the daughter of William H. Jones, a clergyman, and Ann (Brown) Jones.
+Born in Alrewas, Staffordshire, England, Ahrens was the daughter of William H. Jones, a Methodist clergyman, and Ann (Brown) Jones.
 When she was fifteen, the family moved to America and settled in Southern Illinois.

 She was married twice.
 In 1857 she married Philip Fellows, with whom she had two sons and a daughter.
 After raising her children, Ahrens taught newly emancipated black Americans.
 In 1886, she married Louis Ahrens, a lawyer and artist.

 Career

 Not long into her second marriage, Ahrens decided to study law.
 She enrolled in the Chicago Union College of Law, graduating with honors in 1889.
 Her primary clients were women and children and the poor.
 She gained national prominence as part of a growing cadre of women lawyers.
 When the federal court of appeals was established in 1891, Ahrens was the only woman in the first class of 33 lawyers to be admitted to practice before the Seventh Circuit Court of Appeals.
 One newspaper described her as a "shining light" in Chicago who "possesses unquestioned legal learning and ability eloquence and a distinguished manner."
 Burnishing her reputation, she contracted a life-threatening case of pneumonia after braving a snow storm to timely file court documents, and her recovery was watched and reported in the press.